 In honor of National Hispanic Heritage Month, we’re spotlighting Hispanic nurses who are or have been trailblazers in their profession.

-As the number of Hispanic nurses grows, so does their impact on the field of nursing.
+As the number of Hispanic nurses grows, so does their impact on the field.
 The following are some Hispanic nurse trailblazers everyone should know, including nurses who helped pave the way decades ago and ones who are making their impact now:

 Murillo-Rohde helped found the National Association of Hispanic Nurses in 1975 after she felt the American Nurses Association wasn't meeting the needs of Hispanic nurses.
 A native of Panama, she wanted to help Hispanic nurses secure their education and serve their community.
 She started her career in San Antonio, which, despite having a large Hispanic population, had few Hispanic nurses.
 Murillo-Rohde continued her education in New York, working her way to a doctorate and a federal job reviewing grants, but also found no Latina nurses in her areas of research and public policy.